 In an ever-changing world, it is important to reflect on what adaptations can be made to benefit your customers and your own team.
 Whether that be a process to help improve the wellbeing of your employees, a new software system like Teams to add to the quality of communication or new training to help improve overall customer experience.
 Being versatile has never been more important.

-How has your business evolved recently, and how will it help your team internally and your clients?
+How has your business evolved recently?
+How will change and development help your team internally, and in turn help your clients?